 - Season: Best from March until October

-- Bring: Water, snacks, sturdy shoes, layers, waterproof jacket
+- Bring: Water, snacks, sturdy shoes, layers, a waterproof jacket

 Full-day hikes in Jasper

-The Bald Hills hike gives you the chance to work up an appetite as you conquer not one, but three peaks, along with the most scenic lunch spots you’ll ever experience!
-Depending on the route you take, the trail varies from a long, slowly ascending hike with little challenge, to a steeper, shorter hike that can include simple scrambles.
-But once you’re at the top and enjoying the gorgeous view as you eat your lunch, the effort it took to get there will melt away. 😉
+The Bald Hills hike allows you to work up an appetite as you conquer not one but three peaks, along with the most scenic lunch spots you’ll ever experience!
+Depending on your route, the hiking trail varies from a long, slowly ascending hike with little challenge to a steeper, shorter hike that can include simple scrambles.
+But once you’re at the top and enjoying the gorgeous view as you eat your lunch, the effort it took to get there will melt away.

 Bald Hills information: